octodns/octodns/README.md

     directory: ./config
     default_ttl: 3600
     enforce_order: True
-  dyn:
+  ns:
-    class: octodns.provider.dyn.DynProvider
+    class: octodns_ns1.Ns1Provider
-    customer: 1234
-    username: 'username'
-    password: env/DYN_PASSWORD
+    api_key: env/NS1_API_KEY
   route53:
     class: octodns_route53.Route53Provider
     access_key_id: env/AWS_ACCESS_KEY_ID
     secret_access_key: env/AWS_SECRET_ACCESS_KEY

 zones:
-  example.com.:
+  example.com.: &dual_target
     sources:
       - config
     targets:
-      - dyn
+      - ns1
       - route53

+  # these have the same setup as example.com., but will have their own files
+  # in the configuration directory for records.
+  third.tv.: *dual_target
+  fourth.tv.: *dual_target

   example.net.:
+    # example.net. is an exact copy of example.com., there will not be an
+    # example.net.yaml file in the config directory as `alias` includes
+    # duplicating the records of the aliased zone along with its config.
     alias: example.com.

+  other.com.:
+    lenient: True
+    sources:
+      - config
+    targets:
+      - ns1

 ```

+#### General Configuration Concepts

-`class` is a special key that tells OctoDNS what python class should be loaded.
+`class` is a special key that tells octoDNS what python class should be loaded.
 Any other keys will be passed as configuration values to that provider.
 In general any sensitive or frequently rotated values should come from environmental variables.
-When OctoDNS sees a value that starts with `env/` it will look for that value in the process's environment and pass the result along.
+When octoDNS sees a value that starts with `env/` it will look for that value in the process's environment and pass the result along.

 Further information can be found in the `docstring` of each source and provider class.

-The `include_meta` key in the `manager` section of the config controls the creation of a TXT record at the root of a zone that is managed by OctoDNS.
-If set to `True`, OctoDNS will create a TXT record for the root of the zone with the value `provider=<target-provider>`.
+The `include_meta` key in the `manager` section of the config controls the creation of a TXT record at the root of a zone that is managed by octoDNS.
+If set to `True`, octoDNS will create a TXT record for the root of the zone with the value `provider=<target-provider>`.
 If not specified, the default value for `include_meta` is `False`.

 The `max_workers` key in the `manager` section of the config enables threading to parallelize the planning portion of the sync.

-In this example, `example.net` is an alias of zone `example.com`, which means they share the same sources and targets.
-They will therefore have identical records.
+#### Quick Example Record

-Now that we have something to tell OctoDNS about our providers & zones we need to tell it about our records.
+Now that we have something to tell octoDNS about our providers & zones we need to tell it about our records.
 We'll keep it simple for now and just create a single `A` record at the top-level of the domain.

 `config/example.com.yaml`